Innovate everywhere with intelligent business applications

 - Business Events

-Alerts can be captured as business events and this becomes a very powerful and generic platform because alerts can be configuring throughout the application on various forms.
+Alerts can be captured as business events and this becomes a very powerful and generic platform because alerts can be configured throughout the application in various forms.

 Alerts can be captured as due date alerts for example customer invoice is due in three days and you have set up a due date alert.
 You can actually send out notifications from outside dynamics and the listener can send the SMS to your customer.
 You do not need to customize such scenarios.

 This category is all about the business category for example account receivable, accounts payable, and purchase orders.
 All these modules have their business events.